Skip to main content

 About Gun Stores Near Me

 Each inspection report on this map features the issuance of a Warning Letter or more severe remedy and was produced to Brady as a result of Freedom of Information Act (FOIA) requests and litigation.
 The fact that administrative action was taken and that these reports were subsequently obtained by Brady is the reason each one is included on this site.
 Remember, most gun dealers do not violate federal law: nearly half of dealers inspected by ATF between fall 2010 to early 2022 didn’t commit a single violation.
+All reports on this site resulted in at least the issuance of a Warning Letter, which indicates the violations were relatively serious, as inspections that find truly “trivial” violations tend to be given a less severe outcome: From FY20 - FY24, more than 40% of inspections that detected violations were issued a less severe action than a Warning Letter.
 We also encourage you to review Brady’s 2006 in-depth report “‘Trivial Violations’?: The Myth of Overzealous Federal Enforcement Actions Against Licensed Gun Dealers” for more information about how “paperwork” violations can be more serious than they appear.

 Brady has found that the sort of systemic change government may provide is more impactful, replicable, and ultimately successful than pressuring individual FFLs to change their behavior.